 Some use of secondary or existing sources is acceptable, but needs to be acknowledged or attributed.
 Secondary sources may be used appropriately but the candidates' own work must form the larger proportion of supporting work.
-This also applies to images downloaded from the internet such as pre-designed clip art.
+This also applies to images downloaded from the internet such as predesigned clip art.

-Question papers will be uploaded to the Teacher Support website (https://teachers.cie.org.uk) and CIE Direct (https://direct.cie.org.uk) on 1 January for the June examination session and 1 July for the November examination session.
+Question papers will be uploaded to the Teacher Support website (https://teachers.cie.org.uk) on 1 January for the June examination series and 1 July for the November examination series.

 All candidates must have eight weeks' preparation time which they should use to choose the appropriate question, form their ideas and make supporting studies.
-The last possible date for examination is 30 April in the May/June session and 31 October in the October/November session.
+The last possible date for examination is 30 April in the June series and 31 October in the November series.